SimonRafferty/Solidworks_Macros/SW_Macro-Export PDF+DXF+BOM/Readme.md

 The Flat Patterns are exported with a file name such as 6mm (Mild Steel) 23 Off - Widget.dxf Based on the material and material thickness from the model.
 This format is also friendly to laser cutting shops who cannot figure out how to open the BoM.

+I've also included an icon in case you want to add it to a toolbar